 It is important that acute leukemia be treated right away.

 Once adult acute myeloid leukemia (AML) has been diagnosed, tests are done to find out if the cancer has spread to other parts of the body.

 The extent or spread of cancer is usually described as stages.
 In adult acute myeloid leukemia (AML), the subtype of AML and whether the leukemia has spread outside the blood and bone marrow are used instead of the stage to plan treatment.
 The following tests and procedures may be used to determine if the leukemia has spread:

-- Lumbar puncture: A procedure used to collect cerebrospinal fluid from the spinal column.
-This is done by placing a needle into the spinal column.
+- Lumbar puncture: A procedure used to collect a sample of cerebrospinal fluid (CSF) from the spinal column.
+This is done by placing a needle between two bones in the spine and into the spinal column.
+A sample of CSF is removed and checked under a microscope for signs that leukemia cells have spread to the brain and spinal cord.
 This procedure is also called an LP or spinal tap.Lumbar puncture.
 A patient lies in a curled position on a table.
 After a small area on the lower back is numbed, a spinal needle (a long, thin needle) is inserted into the lower part of the spinal column to remove cerebrospinal fluid (CSF, shown in blue).
 The fluid may be sent to a laboratory for testing.

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of the abdomen, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.